An open-source heuristic to reboot 2D nesting research: State of 2D irregular strip packing

 \subsection{Iterative-improvement heuristics}

 Most methods relying on iterative improvement begin with a complete solution and repeatedly apply local modifications -- such as shifting or swapping items -- in an attempt to find new solutions of higher quality.
 Early contributions include \citet{egeblad2007fast, umetani2009solving, leung2012extended}.
-More recent advances by \citet{elkeran2013new, wang2017flexible, sato2019raster} represent the SotA for the 2DISPP.
-The common theme across these methods is that they tolerate temporary collisions between items.
+More recent advances by \citet{elkeran2013new, wang2017flexible, sato2019raster} represent the state of the art for the 2DISPP.
+The common feature shared by these methods is that they tolerate temporary collisions between items.
 The strip gets converted into a container with fixed dimensions and, every time a feasible solution is found, its length is reduced further.
 This shrinking leads to new collisions, which the aforementioned methods attempt to gradually resolve in order to reach a feasible solution for the shorter strip.

 While many of these iterative-improvements heuristics can achieve high-quality solutions, they tend to be more complicated than construction-based heuristics.
 Even when their algorithmic flow is presented clearly -- as in \citet{sato2019raster} -- the absence of source code or sufficient implementation details prevents true reproducibility.